jlord/sheetsee-cache/docs.md

 ## Working With Your Data

-Tabletop.js will return all of your data, it will be passed into your site as **gData**.
+Tabletop.js will return all of your data, it will be passed into your site as an _array of objects_ called **gData**.
 Sheetsee.js has functions built in to help you filter that data if you'd like.

 ### Sheetsee.getMatches(data, filter, category)